Contrast-Security-OSS/docs/content/tools/eclipse/EclipseInstall.md

 ## Install New Software (Option 2)
 * In Eclipse, open the **Help** menu and select **Install New Software**
-* Click **Add** and add the URL "https://eclipse.contrastsecurity.com/repository" to your repositories
+* Click **Add** and add https://eclipse.contrastsecurity.com/repository to your repositories

 <a href="assets/images/KB6-a02.png" rel="lightbox" title="Add Repository"><img class="thumbnail" src="assets/images/KB6-a02.png"/></a>